the-turing-way/the-turing-way/chapters/open_science.md

 ### How open source software benefits science

-(as opposed to leaving them to collect metaphorical dust on their own computer where only they can make use of them) the entire research community can benefit.

-* **Shift developers from low-value work to high-value work** - It is sometimes said that "all the easy problems have already been solved".
+Open source projects primarily benefit science by allowing researchers to take advantage of each other's work.
+This enables researchers to apply their efforts to  high-value work.
+It is sometimes said that "all the easy problems have already been solved".
 Blogging, content management, and operating systems are all problems with established (and mainstream) open source solutions, to name a few.
 While developers could spend their time reinventing wheels that the open source community have already perfected, it's far preferable to use the worlds best wheel, especially when that wheel comes at no cost to you.
 This frees researchers up to work on yet-unsolved challenges.
-* **Reduce duplication of effort** - You should focus on your core competency.
-What makes you unique or gives you an advantage?
-Everything else is the work everyone else is also doing, or put another way, the work you need to do so that you can do the work that you want to do.
-It doesn't have to be that way.
-Open source reduces duplication of efforts, both within an organization and across organizations, by allowing for individual components to be shared.

-There is also an argument that any software developed using government money should be open source by default- if the public has paid for its development they have a right to make use of it.

-- Learn people skills
-Open source offers opportunities to practice leadership and management skills, such as resolving conflicts, organizing teams of people, and prioritizing work.
+This reduces duplication of effort and allows researchers to focus on the work they're actually interested in.

+Working openly also allows any number of researchers to collaborate on projects that could not possibly be developed by single researchers/research groups.
+Example include the linux operating systems, python packages such as scipy and numpy, and google's machine learning library TensorFlow.

 ### How to run your own open source project